Our New Athletic Director

 Extracurricular sports are operated by the St. Juliana School Athletic Association and managed by athletic director, Fred LaCerra.
+Mr. LaCerra is retiring from Saint Juliana at the end of the 2017-2018 school year after more than 40 years of dedicated service.

 St. Juliana School belongs to the Northwest Catholic Conference (NWCC) and abides by league rules regarding player participation, which require that student-athletes be currently enrolled in good standing at St. Juliana School.
 Coaches are parent and parishioner volunteers, and all coaches are in full compliance with guidelines set forth by the Office for the Protection of Children and Youth.